-Indicate by check mark if the registrant is a well-known so easoned issuer, as defined in Rule 405 of the Securities Act.
-Yes Z No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No 🗷 Securities Exchange Act of 19 934 during the preceding 12 d all reports required to be filed by Section 13 or 15(d) of the months (or for such shorter period that the Registrant was requirements for the past 90 days.
-Yes \blacksquare No \square ired to • lation S-T during the preced ed electronically every Interactive Data File required to be sub- ing 12 months (or for such shorter period that the registrant was reporting company, or an eme erging growth company.
-See excelerated filer, an accelerated filer, a non-accelerated filer, a sme the definitions of "large accelerated filer," "accelerated filer," bany" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company f the registrant has elected not to use the extended transition peng standards provided pursuant to Section 13(a) of the Exchang effectiveness of its internal co ontrol over financial reporting report on and attestation to its management's assessment of the g under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C. pared or issued its audit report.
-Act, indicate by check mark whether the financial statements \Box error to previously issued financial statements. \Box of the ions are restatements that required a recovery analysis of incenecutive officers during the relevant recovery period pursuant to Indicate by check mark wheth ner the registrant is a shell co empany (as defined in Rule 12b-2 of the Act).
-Yes □ No 🗷 market value of the common Registrant's most recently con stock of the Registrant held Impleted second fiscal quarte strant's common stock outstanding was 171,550,131.
-The aggree on June 30, 2023, the last business day of the r, was \$4.9 billion (based upon the closing price of \$33.84 of the Stock Exchange on such date). -
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

+Yes 🗷 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

+Yes 🗆 No 🗷

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer X Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\blacksquare$

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentivebased compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to § 240.10D-1(b). $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).

+Yes 🗆 No 🗷

+As of February 9, 2024, the number of shares of the Registrant's common stock outstanding was 171,550,131.
+The aggregate market value of the common stock of the Registrant held by non-affiliates on June 30, 2023, the last business day of the Registrant's most recently completed second fiscal quarter, was \$4.9 billion (based upon the closing price of \$33.84 of the Registrant's common stock as reported on the New York Stock Exchange on such date).